Witness says Paul Flores admitted to killing Kristin Smart: ‘He was 1,000% serious’

 “Even after decades, his eyes are what made me believe it wasn’t a joke,” Jennifer Hudson testified Thursday in Monterey County Superior Court.
 “There was nothing alive behind his eyes.”

-Hudson said Flores told her he killed Smart, a onetime Napa resident, and buried her body “at his place in Huasna” while they were hanging out at a skate house in 1996 — shortly after the Cal Poly student went missing.
+Hudson said Flores told her he killed Smart, a onetime Napa resident, and buried her body “at his place in Huasna” while they were hanging out at a skate house in 1996 — shortly after the Cal Poly San Luis Obispo student went missing that May.

 Flores is now on trial for Smart’s murder.
 His father, Ruben Flores, is accused of helping him hide Smart’s body.